 Professor Keziah Latham BSc PhD FCOptom Prof Cert LV

-Council member - Eastern
+Council Member - Eastern

 Kez is an Associate Professor at Anglia Ruskin University (ARU), where she has been a staff member since 2006.
 Her key interests are in low vision and assessment of visual function, and she was awarded the Neil Charman medal for excellence in optometric research in 2017.
 Kez trained at Aston University for her undergraduate degree (1990) and PhD (1995), and then continued there as a lecturer (1995-2000).
 She has worked in community practice throughout her career in both independent and multiple settings.
 With her current independent practice she is involved in glaucoma shared care schemes.

-Council member - London
+Council Member - Eastern

 Professor Irene Ctori PFHEA FCOptom PhD PGDip MSc BSc(Hons)